Name: De Caro , Julio

 After starting in the second decade of the 20th century , next to the great artists of the time ( Eduardo Arolas , Roberto Firpo and other ), they had transformed the primitive tango , and were influenced by early writers such as Melody ( Juan Carlos Cobian ed Enrique Delfino ), the violinist Julio De Caro from 1924 establishes with its sextet , a new style and transcendental.
 This will be like no other Center of gravity in the subsequent history of tango , widening its spiritual horizon.
 So much so that the Expensive school for music and the Gardeliana school in the vocal part , will become models of interpretation of tango and since then are considered by the Supreme Leader in their respective fields.

 De Caro maintained the essence of suburban tango , spunky and fun of the initiators , merging with a sentimental and melancholic expressivity unknown up to then , or, he reconciled the folk root with the’ European influence .
 His higher education in art allowed him to wrap his message in a musical language clean load of ineffable seduction .
 The recordings of his Sextet , lazy sometimes , sometimes lively , sound like watercolors of Buenos Aires with low houses , Gray facades , avenues , flower gardens , cobblestones and old trams.
-THE, even more, a harmonious social and political order , Despite the strong controls on freedom and economic power , that, brutally ended on 1930 with the global crisis , and that Argentina will start the era of coups d'etat.
+O, even more, a harmonious social and political order , Despite the strong controls on freedom and economic power , that, brutally ended on 1930 with the global crisis , and that Argentina will start the era of coups d'etat.